Avian influenza (bird flu) outbreaks

 Cases and disease control zones

-Check where disease control zones are currently located and if you are in a zone on the Animal and Plant Health Agency (APHA) interactive map.
+You can check where disease control zones are located and if you are in a zone on the Animal and Plant Health Agency (APHA) interactive map.
+Restrictions apply if the whole or part of your premises falls within a zone.

 Vigilance by bird keepers is important and any suspicion of disease in Scotland must be reported immediately to the local APHA Field Services office.